 It’s All About Selling Market Insurance

-That’s what Buffett did by sometimes selling put options.
+That’s what Buffett did by selling put options from time to time.

-A put option gives the buyer the option to sell the stock at a certain price on a certain date.
-Think of buying a put as the same as buying disaster insurance.
+A put option gives the holder of the contract the right to sell the stock at a certain price on a certain date.
+Buying a put is the same as buying disaster insurance.

 When you sell a put, you are selling this insurance (and selling insurance is one of the most profitable businesses in the world).